A female in wader in the dark holding up two large rainbow trouts. One in each hand

 I grew up in Sweden and moved to New Zealand 20 years ago with my partner.
 Weโ€™ve spent most of our time in Queenstown owning and running food businesses.

-While in Queenstown we dream of a rural lifestyle living of the land and being self-sufficient as much as possible.
+While in Queenstown we dream of a rural lifestyle living of the land and being self-sufficient.

 garden vegetables